Linux Setup

 sudo apt update

-Install packages that have been upgraded since the LTS release
+Install packages that have been upgraded since the LTS ISO release

 sudo apt upgrade -y